 In the preceding passages, the disciples witnessed the public teaching of blessing little children

-God's grace must be approached with humility and self surrender.
-Yet the very idea of surrendering
+God's grace must be approached with humility and complete trust.
+Yet the very idea of surrendering oneself may be

 2. What did the landowner offer?